carpentries/training-template/index.md

 * How to program in R or Python, use Git or SQL, or any of the other topics taught in  <a href="{{ site.dc_site }}">Data Carpentry</a>,
   <a href="{{ site.lc_site }}">Library Carpentry</a>, or
   <a href="{{ site.swc_site }}">Software Carpentry</a> workshops.
-* How to create your own lessons from scratch (although you will have a good start on the principles behind that sort of work if you are inspired to learn more).
+* How to create your own lessons from scratch.
+However, this Instructor Training serves as a good precursor to [The Carpentries Lesson Developer Training]({{ site.lessondev_training_site }}).

 <p>